Sharpening the Sword of Prajna: The Awakening of Insight

 Practice Teachings of Ven.
 Chögyam Trungpa Rinpoche with Judy Lief

 “Prajna is of absolute, utmost importance in Buddhism.
 As you are progressing on the path, even if you are not yet enlightened, there are always glimpses of prajna.
 Prajna discriminates between entities very clearly.
 It distinguishes between what is and what is not, but it does not promote or reject anything.”

-The focus of this year’s retreat will be on vipashyana and the awakening of prajna or knowing.
+The focus of this year’s retreat, from June 14th through 23rd, will be on vipashyana and the awakening of prajna or knowing.
 Prajna “best knowing” extends from simple intellectual understanding to direct intuitive insight.
 On the path of dharma, the ability to think clearly, to develop curiosity, to question and engage with the teachings is essential.